-Privileged Workstation Jump Box Target Asset Advantages Ease of integration with MFA product.
+Privileged Workstation Jump Box Target Asset Advantages Ease of integration with MFA Advantages Ease of integration with MFA AdvantagesMFA process occurs on the target product. product. asset at time of privileged action.
 MFA can also cover workstation login.
-Advantages Ease of integration with MFA product.
 MFA only needs to be deployed to a centralised location.
-Advantages MFA process occurs on the target asset at time of privileged action.
-Disadvantages Disadvantages Disadvantages Multiple deployment locations MFA process not performed on the target asset.
-MFA process not performed on the target asset.
-MFA process may not be Varied target assets on different platforms must support integration with MFA.
+Disadvantages Disadvantages Disadvantages Multiple deployment locations MFA process not performed on Varied target assets on different MFA process not performed on the target asset. platforms must support the target asset.
+MFA process may not be integration with MFA.
 MFA process may not be performed temporally close to the privileged action. performed temporally close to the privileged action.
 Multiple deployment locations.

-RECOMMENDED

-RECOMMENDED

-RECOMMENDED
+RECOMMENDED RECOMMENDED RECOMMENDED